 As a parent of a large family whose children run across the spectrum of educational abilities, performance, and needs- I often think about how I can best support them in their school successes and struggles.
 And lately I have been fascinated by the idea of “grit”, and the research on perseverance that tells us that perseverance is more important than intelligence.

 So if your child is struggling in school, is having a hard time grasping new math or science concepts, is working hard but not yet successfully to decode and new words and expand their vocabulary, then what might be the most important thing for your child to learn is not just the math, science, and writing that is being covered in the classroom.
 What might be the most important thing to learn is how to persevere.
 How to stick with the hard thing.
 How to be resilient.
 So what can we learn about raising resilient children?

-Is this something you can develop?
-Or is this something you are born with?
+As parents, can we teach resilience to our kids?
+Is this something they can develop?
+Or is this something they were born with?

 A parent's unconditional love is the most important force in a child's life

 Knowing that you are loved without reservation gives you the confidence to make decisions, make mistakes, and live with the consequences.

 But a parent should couple that unconditional love with high expectations for effort, character, and morality- so the child learns to hold himself to high standards.

 So goodbye to “Tiger Mom” parenting strategies that can make children feel that love is doled out in return for good performance.

 A child will never learn life's lessons if he is protected from experiencing them